 - Before initiating firmware/recovery installation on Odin, compare all highlighted fields as shown in the above screenshot with your Odin screen.

-- If everything looks okay, just click the Start button on Odin to start installation with might take a few minutes for firmware to install.
+- If everything looks okay, just click the Start button on Odin to start the installation with might take a few minutes for the firmware to install.

 - A successful Odin flash is indicated by PASS! or RESET! message on Odin and then your device will restart immediately after the process is completed.